binbashroot/workgroups_azure/docs/practice_labs_README.md

 # Practice Tasks for RHCSA

 NOTES:
-Any files in a user's home directory must be owner/group of the user
+UNLESS OTHERSWISE SPECIFIED, ALL TASKS MUST OCCUR ON rhcsa-vm-1 Any files in a user's home directory must be owned by the correct owner/group of the user

 # Perform the following tasks
 ### Task 1

 **Change IP**
->Change the eth1 interface of VM2
+>Change the eth1 interface of rhcsa-vm-1
 > IP: **10.0.2.121**
 > NETMASK: **255.255.255.0**
 > GATEWAY: **10.0.2.1**
 >This change must persist through reboots
 >
 **Change Hostname**
->Change the hostname of VM2 to: **serverb.example.com**
+>Change the hostname rhcsa-vm-1 to: **serverb.example.com**
 >This change must persist through reboots

 **SELinux**